Frequently Asked Questions (FAQ)

 Effective Fall 2015, all state-funded agencies must enter all DRDP ratings in DRDP Online.
 The agency chooses to use a vendor to help with data collection or organization of documentation.
 The CDSS requires DRDP ratings to be entered in DRDP Online and the psychometric reports used to support learning and development.

-When asked, a teacher is expected to articulate why the conditional measure was not rated.
+When asked, a teacher must articulate why the conditional measure was not rated.
 The CDSS does not require documentation for not rating a conditional measure.
 However, an agency may have a different policy.

 When children leave preschool to enter kindergarten, what level of development are they expected to achieve?*